billniebel/a-bit-about/_posts/2024-10-23-The-Miami-Rivers-Survey.md

 The *caveat* here is:
 don't expect the arrangement and labeling of townships to be uniform on the two sides of the Miami River!

-The MCEO links below guide access to related material focusing on Montgomery County.
+Check out the links below for related material.
+MCEO focuses on the area.

-The BLM | GLO links below have a similar interface.
-There may be more included, e.g., additional scan versions and, maybe, availability (uptime).
-I found the interface a bit troublesome, but the resources behind it made the trouble worthwhile.
-If your browser doesn't "cut it", try another.
+BLM may have additional scan versions and, maybe, uptime.
+They have similar interfaces, which can be troublesome — e.g., clicking to zoom can be misinterpreted as beginning a grab-to-reposition, so prefer an explicit control to zoom, etc.
+And some browsers may work better than others.
+However that is, the resources available make the trouble well worthwhile.

 # Montgomery County Engineer's Office (MCEO) Links